meetsheth1681/Dinosaur_Game_Crack_Version/README.md

  Logic behind the code : "You just have to change (Runner.prototype.gameOver) fuction and make it to empty function"

- [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/JU_6MeHmzZ4/0.jpg)](https://youtu.be/JU_6MeHmzZ4) OR if you want to see demo please go to issues section
+ [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/JU_6MeHmzZ4/0.jpg)](https://youtu.be/JU_6MeHmzZ4)